hubergilt/slurm-igp/README.md

  work is to adapt theirs in order to work properly for IGP's cluster.

 #### Simple job script
-This basic example allocates eigth tasks and shows the name of the host on each task.
+This basic example allocates eigth tasks with the -n8 option and shows the name of the host on each task.
+The -l option is useful to show the label which refers to the remote task id.
 ```
 >cat simple-job.sh
 srun -n8 -l hostname